 Still, we need to look at why people are really angry at Braun, and understand what that implies about how baseball is treating its PED users.
 Because as much righteous hand-wringing as there has been over the banished tester, Dino Laurenzi, in the public sphere, the anger coming out of baseball’s main office is centered mostly on Braun’s actual use, and then his deception.

 Jeff Passan tweeted Monday evening that a source explained Braun’s 65-game ban as 50 for the actual offense, and 15 as an “asshole tax.”
 This is where we are now.
 The actual guidelines, the actual rules and regulations, are no longer considered enough.
 The league is being institutionally and officially vindictive, even judgmental.
-Like drug users in the United States at-large, PED users are unable to rehabilitate themselves, unable to pay their due and move forward.
+Like drug users in the United States at-large, PED users are unable to oc rehab themselves, unable to pay their due and move forward.
 There is a sanctioned stigma that permanently stains these people, a stink that no penance can scrub off or even mask.

 That’s not right.
 There are rules; there are mechanisms in place for detecting rule breakers; and there are consequences for being caught breaking the rules.
 Like the judicial and prison systems for addicts and abusers, Major League Baseball has gotten into the business of shaming users, of going beyond the framework of those structures that are in place.
 That is both dangerous and counterproductive, and it comes from an ugly place: Guilt.

-Like the United States throughout the middle of the 20th century, baseball ignored (and tacitly legitimized) its growing problem of drug use during the late 1980s and into the 1990s.
+According to Legacy Healing Center, like the United States throughout the middle of the 20th century, baseball ignored (and tacitly legitimized) its growing problem of drug use during the late 1980s and into the 1990s.
 Their vigor and aggression in tracking down and punishing cheaters now is unearned self-righteousness, an attempt to wash away complicity in the scope of the problem by making the products of a system, even of a generation, the villains.
 Braun is merely the most recent and salient example of the problem.

 Bud Selig Gets His Way